2023 Most Popular Child Development & Psychology Bachelor's Degree Schools in the Far Western US Region

 Child Development majors at UC Irvine take out an average of $15,085 in student loans while working on their Bachelor's Degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $156.

-You’ll be in good company if you decide to attend University of California - Riverside.
-It ranked #3 on our 2023 Most Popular Child Development & Psychology Bachelor’s Degree Schools in the Far Western US Region list.
-Located in the large city of Riverside, UCR is a public school with a fairly large student population.
+The in-demand bachelor’s degree programs at University of California - Riverside helped the school earn the #3 place on this year’s ranking of the most popular child development and psychology schools in the Far Western US Region .
+Located in the city of Riverside, UCR is a public college with a fairly large student population.

 About 74% of the students majoring in child development at the school are women while 26% are male.